 - Assembling a volunteer task-force of over thirty thousand individuals.

 - Launching a digital COVID-19 “vaccine passport” – one of the first countries to do so

 With the Coronavirus in Bahrain affecting our local economy, the government of Bahrain is supporting individuals and companies through a comprehensive US$11.4bn economic stimulus package.

 The measures include extending Bahrain’s liquidity fund initiative, interest rate reductions, loan restructuring and salary support, rent decreases, and grants and utility relief for businesses.

 Bahrain’s economic stimulus package – The key points:

-Exempting all tourism-related industry from tourism levies for three months from April 2020.
+Exempting all tourism-related industry from tourism levies until December 2020.

 Exempting sectors most adversely affected by COVID-19 from monthly labour fees for the issuance and renewal of work permits, and a 50% reduction for other sectors for three months starting July 2020.
 Kindly contact the Labour Market Regulatory Authority for more information.

 Waiving the 2020 commercial registration renewal and commercial activity fees for the first 3 activities for companies operating in the most adversely affected sectors.
 Kindly contact the Ministry of Industry, Commerce and Tourism for more information.

 By extending these initiatives to those most affected by the coronavirus, Bahrain hopes to minimise the impact on residents, citizens and our business community.